sturkmen72/C4-Real-time-pedestrian-detection/README.md

      usage:
      TestC4Detector <video_file>

+     (note: files combined.txt.model and combined.txt.model_ must be at the same directory with executable)

      keys:
      space : toggle using simple post-process (NMS, non-maximal suppression) 0     : waits to process next frame until a key pressed